chenrui0127/HyperGRL/README.md

 # ANGLE

-This repository contains the official implementation of **ANGLE: Adaptive Neighbor-Mean Alignment for Graph Contrastive Learning**.
+This repository contains the official implementation of **Hyperspherical Graph Representation Learning via Adaptive Neighbor-Mean Alignment and Uniformity**.

 ---